-2.2 Metadata and Trust Management
+197 2.2 Metadata and Trust Management

-- 198 Identity Provider, Service Provider, and Discovery Service implementations MUST support the use of - 199 SAML V2.0 Metadata [SAML2Meta] in conjunction with their support of the SAML V2.0 profiles referenced - 200 by subsequent sections.
-Additional expectations around the use of particular metadata elements related to - 201 profile behavior may be encountered in those sections.
+Identity Provider, Service Provider, and Discovery Service implementations MUST support the use of SAML V2.0 Metadata [SAML2Meta] in conjunction with their support of the SAML V2.0 profiles referenced by subsequent sections.
+Additional expectations around the use of particular metadata elements related to profile behavior may be encountered in those sections.

-2.2.1 Metadata Profiles
+202 2.2.1 Metadata Profiles

-- 203 Implementations MUST support the SAML V2.0 Metadata Interoperability Profile Version 1.0 [MetaIOP]. - Implementations MUST also support an alternative to that profile's language on use of the <md: KeyDescriptor> element as follows: - Implementations MUST support the <ds:X509Certificate> element as input to subsequent requirements.
-Support for other representations, and for other mechanisms for credential distribution, is OPTIONAL. - Implementations MUST support some form of path validation of signing, TLS, and encryption credentials used to secure SAML exchanges against one or more trusted root certificates-authorities.
-Support for PKIX [RFC5280] is RECOMMENDED; Implementations SHOULD document the behavior of the validation mechanisms they employ-particular with respect to limitations or divergence from PKIX [RFC5280]. - Implementations MUST support the use of OCSP [RFC2560] and certificate revocation lists (CRLs) obtained via the "CRL Distribution Point" X.509 extension [RFC5280] for revocation checking of those credentials. - Implementations MAY support additional constraints on the contents of certificates used by particular entities, such as "subjectAltName" or "DN", key usage constraints, or policy extensions, but SHOULD document such features and make them optional to enable where possible.
+- Implementations MUST support the SAML V2.0 Metadata Interoperability Profile Version 1.0 [MetaIOP]. - Implementations MUST also support an alternative to that profile's language on use of the <md:KeyDescriptor> element as follows: - Implementations MUST support the <ds:X509Certificate> element as input to subsequent requirements.
+Support for other representations, and for other mechanisms for credential distribution, is OPTIONAL. - Implementations MUST support some form of path validation of signing, TLS, and encryption credentials used to secure SAML exchanges against one or more trusted certificate authorities.
+Support for PKIX [RFC5280] is RECOMMENDED; implementations SHOULD document the behavior of the validation mechanisms they employ, particular with respect to limitations or divergence from PKIX [RFC5280]. - Implementations MUST support the use of OCSP [RFC2560] and certificate revocation lists (CRLs) obtained via the "CRL Distribution Point" X.509 extension [RFC5280] for revocation checking of those credentials. - Implementations MAY support additional constraints on the contents of certificates used by particular entities, such as "subjectAltName" or "DN", key usage constraints, or policy extensions, but SHOULD document such features and make them optional to enable where possible.

-- Note that these metadata profiles are intended to be mutually exclusive within a given deployment context; - they are alternatives, rather than complimentary or compatible uses of the same metadata information. - 222 Implementations SHOULD support the SAML V2.0 Metadata Extension for Entity Attributes Version 1.0 - 223 [MetaAttr] and provide policy controls on the basis of SAML attributes supplied via this extension - 224 mechanism.
+- Note that these metadata profiles are intended to be mutually exclusive within a given deployment context; - they are alternatives, rather than complimentary or compatible uses of the same metadata information.

+Implementations SHOULD support the SAML V2.0 Metadata Extension for Entity Attributes Version 1.0 [MetaAttr] and provide policy controls on the basis of SAML attributes supplied via this extension mechanism.

-2.2.2 Metadata Exchange
+225 2.2.2 Metadata Exchange

-- 226 It is OPTIONAL for implementations to support the generation or exportation of metadata, but - 227 implementations MUST support the publication of metadata using the Well-Known-Location method - defined in section 4.1 of [SAML2Meta] (under the assumption that entityID values used are suitable for - 229 such support). - 230 Implementations MUST support the following mechanisms for the importation of metadata: - local file - remote resource at fixed location accessible via HTTP 1.1 [RFC2616] or HTTP 1.1 over TLS/SSL [RFC2818] - 234 In the case of HTTP resolution, implementations MUST support use of the "ETag" and "Last-Modified" - headers for cache management.
-Implementations SHOULD support the use of more than one fixed - location for the importation of metadata, but MAY leave their behavior unspecified if a single entity's - 237 metadata is present in more than one source. - 238 Importation of multiple entities' metadata contained within an <md:EntitiesDescriptor> element - 239 MUST be supported. - 240 Finally, implementations SHOULD allow for the automated updating/reimportation of metadata without - 241 service degradation or interruption.
+It is OPTIONAL for implementations to support the generation or exportation of metadata, but implementations MUST support the publication of metadata using the Well-Known-Location method defined in section 4.1 of [SAML2Meta] (under the assumption that entityID values used are suitable for such support).

+- Implementations MUST support the following mechanisms for the importation of metadata: - local file - remote resource at fixed location accessible via HTTP 1.1 [RFC2616] or HTTP 1.1 over TLS/SSL [RFC2818] - In the case of HTTP resolution, implementations MUST support use of the "ETag" and "Last-Modified" headers for cache management.
+Implementations SHOULD support the use of more than one fixed location for the importation of metadata, but MAY leave their behavior unspecified if a single entity's metadata is present in more than one source. - Importation of multiple entities' metadata contained within an <md:EntitiesDescriptor> element MUST be supported. - Finally, implementations SHOULD allow for the automated updating/reimportation of metadata without service degradation or interruption.

-2.2.2.1 Metadata Verification
+242 2.2.2.1 Metadata Verification

-- Verification of metadata, if supported, MUST include XML signature verification at least at the root element level, and SHOULD support the following mechanisms for signature key trust establishment: - dDirect comparison against known keys. - sSome form of path-based certificate validation against one or more trusted root certificates authorities, along with and certificate revocation lists and/or OCSP [RFC2560].
-Support for PKIX [RFC5280] is RECOMMENDED; implementations SHOULD document the behavior of the validation mechanisms they employ, particular with respect to limitations or divergence from PKIX [RFC5280]. - The latter mechanism does not impose a particular profile for certificate validation, but should be understood as being consistent with the "usual" practices encountered in the implementation of certificate validation.
-Where possible, implementations SHOULD document known limitations of the mechanisms they employ.
+Verification of metadata, if supported, MUST include XML signature verification at least at the root element level, and SHOULD support the following mechanisms for signature key trust establishment:

+• Direct comparison against known keys.

+Some form of path-based certificate validation against one or more trusted certificate authorities, along with certificate revocation lists and/or OCSP [RFC2560].
+Support for PKIX [RFC5280] is RECOMMENDED; implementations SHOULD document the behavior of the validation mechanisms they employ, particular with respect to limitations or divergence from PKIX [RFC5280].

-2.3 Name Identifiers
+251 2.3 Name Identifiers